 Self-Regulation Focus Balls

-Please be mindful of the environmental impact of balloons and make sure that you dispose of them responsibly.
+If you use balloons for these games, please be mindful of the environmental impact of balloons and make sure that you dispose of them responsibly.

 For more ideas about how to calm your class down, read our blog 10 Ways to Calm Your Class after Lunch.

 It’s time to cast aside your fears about using a ball in your classroom and to give it a try.
-Not only will you create a classroom that buzzing with fun, you will also be setting your students up with fundamental movement skills.
+Not only will you create a classroom that buzzes with fun, you will also be setting your students up with fundamental movement skills.